ntop/ntopng/doc/src/web_gui/user_scripts.rst

 - Choosing the network elements the script is going to be executed for.
 - Enabling/disabling it.
-- Setting it configuration values.
+- Setting its configuration values.

 `Configurations` are used to accomplish this.